Fourth Quarter Sales Surge Bolsters NY Suburban Real Estate Home Sales Market Despite Pandemic

 Every county in the region, with the exception of the Bronx, which falls in the city category, experienced year-over-year increases in residential home sales.
 All regions, the Bronx included, also saw increases in median sales prices.
 While year-over-year increases were significant, fourth quarter increases were nothing short of dramatic.

 Westchester, which comprises the largest market in the region, had a year-over-year increase in single-family residential sales of 14% or 6,657 units as compared to 5,839 for 2019; one third of those sales occurring in the fourth quarter of 2020.
 There were 2,232 single-family sales in the fourth quarter as compared to 1,415 sales in the fourth quarter of 2019, a 57% increase.
-Year-over-year, the median price of a single-family home in Westchester increased over 12% to $735,000, compared to $655,000 for 2019.
+Year-over-year, the median price of a single-family home in Westchester increased more than 12% to $735,000, compared to $655,000 for 2019.

 Increases were no less impressive in other counties.
 Putnam County, one of the smaller markets in the region, had an annual increase in single-family sales of 20%, going from 1,050 units in 2019 to 1,261 units in 2020 with a median price increase of 6% or $380,000, as compared to $358,000 in 2019.
 Single-family sales in Rockland County increased 14.7% for the year, with 36% of sales taking place in the fourth quarter.
 Unit sales for the year were 2,327, as compared to 2,028 in 2019.
 The median sales price of $500,000 was an almost 10% increase over the 2019 median of $455,000.